 The project entailed extending the company's office into an adjacent, two-storey building and creating an outdoor courtyard.
 The full project totalled 22,000 square feet (2,044 square metres).

 The team also upgraded structural components and building systems, such as electrical, plumbing and drainage.

 To give the building a clean look, walls, ceilings and other surfaces were painted white.
-Concrete floors were paired with white oak finishes and contemporary decor, including whimsical spinning chairs from Herman Miller.
+Concrete floors were paired with white oak finishes and contemporary decor, including Juno chairs from Arper and whimsical spinning chairs from Herman Miller.
 Rubber and felt were used in select areas, such as pinup spaces, for acoustical purposes.

 On the ground floor, the team placed a variety of workspaces, several conference rooms and a spacious kitchen.
 The upper level houses an executive suite, additional meeting rooms and an outdoor terrace.

 The office is configured in a way that allows employees to work and socialise as a group, or to have moments of solitude.